 Today I’m talking with Ale Díaz Bouza, an illustrator who also serves as the Regional Advisor for the Society of Children’s Book Writers and Illustrators chapter in Spain, about publishing for young readers there.

 Abigail Samoun is an agent, author and former editor with a distinguished career in children’s publishing.
 After meeting her in person at the Austin SCBWI Picture Book Retreat last fall, I had to share her insights with Cynsations readers.

 You’re a writer, an agent and a former editor.
-How did you come to literature for young readers?

 I’m excited to share Jacqueline Lipton‘s journey from lawyer to children’s writer to lliterary agent.

 How and why did you become an agent?

 I’ve been interested in agenting for a long time, after someone suggested it to me many years ago as a way to merge my interests in law and business with my interests in writing and publishing.

 When an author or an illustrator gets the news that their book is going out of print (OP) or out of stock (OS), it is a blow.
 A tragedy.
 It feels like a death in the family.
 After all, a book is a creation, something that sprang from our imaginations,